Nov 16, 2018 • Internship, RustEditsPermalink

 3. Perform the actions that would also happen when an actual access happens through this reference (for shared references a read access, for mutable references a write access).

-4. Check if the new tag is Shr(Some(t)) and the location is inside an UnsafeCell.
+4. Check if the new tag is Shr(Some(t)) and the location is not inside an UnsafeCell.

 • If both conditions apply, freeze the location with timestamp t.
 If it is already frozen, do nothing.